filecoin-project/specs/src/systems/filecoin_markets/deal/_index.md

 On every PoSt Submission, the following steps happen.

 - 10. `StorageMinerActor` first verifies the PoSt Submission.
 If PoSt is done correctly, all `Committed` and `Recovering` sectors will be marked as `Active` and power is credited to these sectors.
 Payments will be processed for deals that are `Active` by invoking `StorageMarketActor.ProcessStorageDealsPayment`.
 - 11. For all sectors that are off from the `ProvingSet`, these sectors are failing.
-Increment `FaultCount` on these sectors and if any of these sectors are failing for `MaxFaultCount` consecutive `ChainEpoch`, these sectors are terminated and cleared from the network.
+Increment `FaultCount` on these sectors and if any of these sectors are failing for `MAX_CONSECUTIVE_FAULTS` consecutive `ChainEpoch`, these sectors are terminated and cleared from the network.
 - 13. Process sector expiration.
 Sectors expire when all deals in that sector have expired.
 Expired sectors will be cleared and `StorageDealCollateral` for both miners and users returned depending on the state that the sectors are in.
 - 14. Submit `FaultReport` and `PowerReport` to `StoragePowerActor` for slashing and power accounting.
 - 15. Check and ensure that Pledge Collateral is statisfied.
 TODO: some details are missing here, also related to ProvingPeriod depending on PoSt construction.